22 Fun Things to Do in Edinburgh on a Rainy Day

 Whether you’re a political buff or not, the Scottish Parliament is an ideal thing to do on a rainy day in Edinburgh.

-The pre-booked tours show off various parts of the building, and if you’re lucky, you might even be able to witness parliament in action!
+The pre-booked tours show various parts of the building, and if you’re lucky, you might even witness Parliament in action!

-You can also chime in on your opinion of the building’s design, a divisive topic among the Scots.
+You can also share your opinion of the building’s design, a divisive topic among Scots.

 Scottish Parliament Arthurs Seat Edinburgh